The Poker House

 The Poker House, subsequently retitled as Behind Closed Doors, is a 2008 American independent drama film written and directed by Lori Petty, in her directorial debut.
-Based on Petty's early life during the 1970s, the film depicts a painful day in the life of Agnes (Jennifer Lawrence) a teenaged girl who is raising her two younger sisters, Bee (Sophi Bairley) and Cammie (Chloë Grace Moretz), in their mother's whorehouse.
+Based on Petty's early life during the 1970s, the film depicts a painful day in the life of Agnes (Jennifer Lawrence), a teenage girl who is raising her two younger sisters, Bee (Sophi Bairley) and Cammie (Chloë Grace Moretz), in their mother's whorehouse.

 The film received mixed reviews from critics, who praised the characters, writing and performances of the ensemble cast (particularly that of Lawrence) although the plot was criticized.
 At the Los Angeles Film Festival, Lawrence won an Outstanding Performance Award for her performance.

 Plot

-The film focuses on one single day in the life of three abused and neglected sisters, 14-year-old Agnes (Jennifer Lawrence), 12-year-old Bee (Sophi Bairley), and 8-year-old Cammie (Chloë Grace Moretz).
-Their mother, Sarah (Selma Blair), addicted to alcohol and drugs, has been coerced into prostitution to support her pimp, Duval (Bokeem Woodbine).
+Sarah, a woman addicted to alcohol and drugs, is the mother of three abused and neglected daughters, 14-year-old Agnes, 12-year-old Bee, and 8-year-old Cammie.
+She has been coerced into prostitution to support her pimp, Duval.
 Sarah is unable to care for the girls, forcing Agnes to take responsibility for her two younger sisters.
 Sarah's house has become known as the Poker House, where neighborhood pimps and criminals gather to play poker, as well as buying sex.

 Agnes believes Duval is her boyfriend and that he loves her, despite being much older and his abuse towards her mother.
 Agnes wakes Bee and prepares her for her paper route.
 Cammie has stayed the night at her friend Sheila's house.
 It is revealed that before they left their father, who was a preacher, he used to beat Sarah and the girls.
 The four fled, and Sarah, struggling to take care of the girls on her own, became a prostitute after meeting Duval.

-The day shifts from girl to girl.
-Little interaction occurs among the three.
 Bee speaks of moving into a foster home, hoping to be adopted.
-Cammie spends the day at a bar, making friends with Dolly (Natalie West), the bar owner, and Stymie (David Alan Grier), an alcoholic.
+Cammie spends the day at a bar, making friends with Dolly, the bar owner, and Stymie, an alcoholic.
 Agnes rides through town, talking with a few friends, playing a game of basketball, and picking up a couple of paychecks from her part-time jobs.
 Towards the end of the day, Agnes climbs through Bee's window, avoiding the living room, which is full of gamblers, pimps, and drunks.
 Bee has locked herself in her room, and like Agnes, avoids the downstairs chaos.
 Agnes makes Bee leave the house, telling her not to come back for a while.